touchgadget/DeepSpeech/README.md

 To try live transcription from a microphone, plug in a USB microphone.

-Change alsa.conf file so the microphone (device 1) is the default ALSA device.
+Change alsa.conf file so the microphone (device 2) is the default ALSA device.
+The latest version of Raspbian as of June 2020 has two soundcards.
+One for the built-in HDMI audio and one for the built-in headphone jack.

 ```
 sudo nano /usr/share/alsa/alsa.conf
 ```

 ```
-defaults.ctl.card 1
+defaults.ctl.card 2
-defaults.pcm.card 1
+defaults.pcm.card 2
 ```

 Install DeepSpeech examples including the microphone example and dependencies.